 In addition to the primary uses, other uses may be permitted in areas designated "Residential" provided they complement and are compatible with these areas, primarily serve residential needs and do not detract from their predominantly residential character.
-These uses include churches, schools, neighbourhood parks, nursing and rest homes, day care centres and home occupations.
+These uses include churches, schools, neighbourhood parks, nursing and rest homes, day care centres, and home occupations, and Additional Residential Units in accordance with Section 2.5.11.
 The actual uses permitted shall be set out in the Zoning By-law.
 An amendment to the By-law may be required.